 Floreat: A Balliol College Access Programme for Year 12 Students

-Floreat is a year-long academic programme offered to Year 12 students from state schools in Hertfordshire.
+Floreat is a year-long academic programme offered to Year 12 students from state schools in the London borough of Brent, Hertfordshire and Norfolk.
 The programme offers the opportunity to engage with Oxford-style humanities teaching, and it is offered to students free of charge.

 The bulk of the academic content is delivered through a series of academic seminars, led by Oxford University representatives and hosted after school hours.
-The programme also includes a 3 day residential summer school in Oxford.
+The programme also includes a residential summer school in Oxford during which students take part in a tutorial.

-This opportunity suits academically able students who are interested in studying an arts/humanities programme at Oxbridge or a top university and who are keen to engage with academic ideas outside their school curriculum, ahead of applying to university the following year.
+This opportunity suits academically able students who are interested in studying an arts/humanities programme at Oxbridge and who are keen to engage with academic ideas outside their school curriculum, ahead of applying to university the following year.